aulyxair/protfetch/README.md

 # protfetch

 **protfetch** is a command-line tool designed to fetch and process protein FASTA sequences and associated metadata from NCBI's Entrez databases.
-Given a list of gene symbols (or protein names and gene symbols), it retrieves relevant protein sequences, filters them based on various criteria (identity, similarity, fragments), and outputs curated FASTA files and a metadata CSV.
+It filters sequences based on keywords, identity, similarity (Levenshtein distance), and fragments.
+Optionally, it can use CD-HIT for advanced, adaptive redundancy reduction.
+A "solo" mode allows applying CD-HIT filtering to existing FASTA/CSV files.

 ## Features